 }

-Note that when we want to convert an XML message into JSON, you should use the xml() expression alongside the json() expression.
-This will force the json() expression input to be an XML.
+Note that when we want to convert an XML message into JSON, we should use the xml() expression alongside the json() expression.
+This will force the json() expression input to be XML.

 The advantages of using json() alongside the xml() expression to convert XML documents into JSON are:

-- They run inside the Logic App runtime, which means they are executed faster;
+- They run within the Logic App runtime, which means they execute faster.

 - Expressions are not paid like actions, meaning you can use fewer actions inside your Logic App.
 Instead, you can use them to define the action inputs.
 This will minimize workflow complexity and also save on costs (a little bit).